Surgical Abortion:

-A surgical abortion procedure generally performed between 13 and 24 weeks of pregnancy.
-The doctor inserts laminaria sticks into the cervix for 1-2 days to start the dilating process; these dried seaweed sticks absorb moisture and expand, causing the cervix to enlarge.
-On the day of the procedure, the physician will use dilating rods to further enlarge the cervical opening.
-The fetus is removed with forceps, along with the placenta and other tissue.
-A curette may then be used to scrape the uterus to make sure that all tissue has been removed.
+On the day of the procedure, the doctor will use dilating rods to further open the cervix.
+The fetus, placenta, and other tissue are then removed with forceps.
+A curette may then be used to scrape the uterus to make sure that all tissue has been removed.[4]

 • Cramping of the uterus or pelvic pain